 I am an Amsterdam, Netherlands-based academic.
 I have been living here since 2006.
 This is the longest I have continuously lived in one place.
 My life has and continues to be truly transnational.

 I was born in Cuttack, Odisha (in India); a small sleepy town that can be dated back to the 8th century, steeped in history.
 The ayah, who helped my mother bring up her two opinionated children, once reprimanded me for eating from the ladle of the pot, “Someone who eats from the pot lives very far from home.”
 I did not pay heed to her prophetic words and continued my gluttonous escapades.
 Little did I know…

 I was born to parents of different cultural backgrounds and have lived in different villages, towns, cities, and countries.
 My grandparents and mother were refugees, who migrated from Pakistan to India during the Partition.

 What is home for me?
 I think I have a long-term quarrel with the word.
 My context is flooded with locations that have filled me as I have tried to fill them.
 Often, spilling out of them.

-I am an INTJ (Myers Briggs), a voracious reader, proud mother of a teenager whom I call Bambi on the blog (Bambi has had food allergies so I often write about that on the blog), and an indulgent wife to my college sweetheart – Apoorva.
-Apoorva works as an HR Consultant and is also an academic.
-We often engage in animated discussions on people practices, and food.
+I am an INTJ (Myers Briggs), a voracious reader, and a proud mother of a teenager whom I call Bambi.
+I also rather enjoy my role as an indulgent wife to my college sweetheart – Apoorva.